ryscheng/www.raymondcheng.net/_posts/2018-11-25-git-yubikey.md

 You will need to manually copy this signature public key to any computer that you want to use for git commit signing.

-## Setup gpg-agent
+## gpg-agent Configuration

 First, you need to import your signature public key onto the machine.
 You can skip this if you generated the key on this computer.
-For example, if you signature public key is in `AED9256FF8CEC558.asc`:
+For example, if your signature public key is in `AED9256FF8CEC558.asc`:
 ```bash
 $ gpg --import < AED9256FF8CEC558.asc
 ```